Theft and Property Crimes in Wake County

 If you are facing criminal charges, you need to understand your rights and options.
 Contact a criminal defense attorney for help in making the best choices for your case.
 Do not let a criminal conviction haunt you.

-Raleigh Theft and Property Crimes Defense Attorney
+Theft and Property Crimes Defense Attorney in Raleigh

 The attorneys will investigate your case and analyze the strengths and weaknesses of the prosecutor’s case against you.
 Call (919) 239-8448 to schedule a free case evaluation.
-Coolidge Law Firm represents clients throughout Wake County, including Raleigh, Cary, Morrisville, Wake Forest, Apex, Fuquay-Varina, Knightdale and Zebulon.
+Coolidge Law Firm represents clients throughout Wake County, including Raleigh, Cary, Morrisville, Wake Forest, Garner, Apex, Fuquay-Varina, Knightdale and Zebulon.